designsecurity/progpilot/docs/OUTPUT.md

 ```

 - *source_name*, *source_line*, *source_column* are arrays because we could have more than one tainted source for the same sink.
-- *tainted_flow* is also an array : each element of it is the tainted flow from the corresponding source.
+- *tainted_flow* is also an array: each element of it is the tainted flow from the corresponding source.
 - *sink_name*, *vuln_name*, *vuln_cwe* are defined in [**sinks.json**](./SPECIFY_ANALYSIS.md) data file

-For a custom vulnerability we have this kind of output :
+For a custom vulnerability the output is like below:
 ```javascript
 array(1) {
   [0]=>